Your privacy as a visitor to our website is very important to us. At START we have a few fundamental principles that we follow:

 Protection of Certain Personally-Identifying Information

 START discloses potentially personally-identifying and personally-identifying information only to those of its employees, contractors and affiliated organizations that (i) need to know that information in order to process it on START’s behalf or to provide services available on our website, and (ii) that have agreed not to disclose it to others.
 Other than to its employees, contractors and affiliated organizations, as described above, START discloses potentially personally-identifying and personally-identifying information only in response to a subpoena, court order or other governmental request, or when START believes in good faith that disclosure is reasonably necessary to protect the property or rights of START, third parties or the public at large.
 START takes all measures reasonably necessary to protect against the unauthorized access, use, alteration or destruction of potentially personally-identifying and personally-identifying information.
+You are at all times able to access any information pertaining to yourself, and have the right to request that it be erased so long as it complies with the law.

 The Facebook is similar to cookies, with the main difference being that it is Facebook who collects this data.
 This is important to us as a charity, particularly because there are very few similarities between each person who stutters, so Facebook Pixel’s can make our advertising much easier – enabling us to reach many more people in New Zealand who stutter to help them.
+If you would not like to be tracked via the Facebook Pixel, your immediate action should be to use Incognito Mode on your browser, however Facebook soon plans to implement an option for users to refuse to be tracked via the Pixel.

 Comments and other content submitted to Akismet anti-spam service are not saved on our servers unless they were marked as false positives, in which case we store them long enough to use them to improve the service to avoid future false positives.